kaist-cp/cs220/README.md

 - [Rust](https://www.rust-lang.org/): as the language of homework implementation.
 We chose Rust because its ownership type system greatly simplifies the development of large-scale system software.

-  We recommend you to read [this page](https://cp.kaist.ac.kr/helpdesk#technical-expertise) that describes how to study Rust.
+    - We recommend you to read [this page](https://cp.kaist.ac.kr/helpdesk#technical-expertise) that describes how to study Rust.
+    - `cargo doc --open` on your local will show you the documentation for each homework.

 - [Visual Studio Code](https://code.visualstudio.com/) (optional): for developing your homework.
 If you prefer other editors, you're good to go.